-A River Management System will be developed with the active participation and leadership of the Mokolo Irrigation Board and the Agri-Forum.
+A River Management System downstream of Mokolo Dam will form part of the jurisdiction of the Mokolo Irrigation Board.

 Mitigation measures are also included in the EMP and recommended by the specialist studies to manage impacts associated with reduced water levels due to the operation of the scheme.